openrelik/openrelik.org/content/docs/upgrade.md

 in your deployed database.
 OpenRelik uses Alembic to manage these migrations.

 {{< callout type="warning" >}}
-Make sure you have backed up your database before you fo any migration.
+Make sure you have backed up your database before you do any migration.
 {{< /callout >}}

 ```